• Home

 2. Proof of Documentation

-• Original Passport which is valid for at least one year.
+• Original Passport – Must be valid for at least one year.

-• Original National-Level Criminal Background Check that is free of any convictions or charges.
-Order at least two copies as some hagwons require two authenticated copies.
-One to process the visa in the country and one to register you as a teacher when you arrive in South Korea.
+• National-Level Criminal Background Check (CBC) – Must be free of convictions or charges.
+Obtain at least two authenticated copies, as some schools require one for visa processing and one for teacher registration in Korea.

-• Important: Criminal Background Checks (CBC) can take up to 3 months to obtain so plan ahead!
-The record check must be less than 6 months old.
+• Important: CBCs can take up to 3 months to process and must be less than 6 months old.
+Authentication usually requires fingerprints.
+Requirements vary by nationality:

 • Australian Citizens: Police Clearance or Check